AtticusDotOne/Documentation/glossary.md

 **Bailment**

-1. (legal) A (usu. temporary) transfer of custody of a property without full conferred rights onto the transferee.
+1. (legal) A (usu. temporary) transfer of custody from an owner of a property (termed: bailor) to another person (termed: bailee) without full conferred rights onto the bailee.
 Ex: *Alice had not authorized Bob, under the bailment terms, to operate the device for his personal use.*

 **Bearer**

 1. (legal) A person who is in possession of an instrument.
+Ex: *This note authorizes payment to its bearer.*

+**Beneficiary**

+1. (legal) A person who is within the scope of a trust that has a claim to beneficial interest of a trust's assets.

 **Bias**

-1. (general) Marked preference for something.
+1. (general) Significant preference for something.
 1. (legal) Undue or illegitimate leanings on one's decicion making--usu. due to a conflict of interest.

 **Blockchain**